-In a connection pooling environment, the client identifier can be used to identify which light-weight user is currently using the database session.
+In a connection pooling environment, the client identifier can be used to identify the light-weight user using the database session currently.
 A client identifier can also be used to share the Globally Accessed Application Context between different database sessions.
 The client identifier set in a database session is audited when database auditing is turned on.

-See Also: Oracle Database Application Developer's Guide -Fundamentals createStatement prepareStatement prepareCall
+See Also: Oracle Database Advanced Application Developer's Guide cancel commit